 - The Office of Research and Economic & Community Development is UMSL’s sponsored research activities office and is responsible for overseeing and managing all grants and grant proposals at UMSL.
 Every proposal for funding must be reviewed by RECD before it is submitted.
 When and if funds are awarded, RECD assists with grants and contracts invoicing and reporting obligations specific to the project.
 It is also through RECD that faculty can access the Research Portal and connect industry with research related needs.

 - The Institutional Review Board at UMSL is responsible for reviewing all funded research projects for ethical and legal concerns related to human subjects and animal research studies.
 Faculty with a funded project should work with the Research Associate to develop their IRB proposal and ensure all required documentation is submitted to the eCompliance system by the appropriate monthly deadline for review.
-Guidance for the new IRB eCompliance system can be accessed here.
+Access guidance for the new IRB eCompliance system.
 PhD and DNP students must complete an IRB form (protocol, QI Determination, or Human Subject Determination) prior to commencing their dissertation research or capstone project.
 All CON-related IRBs must be reviewed and approved by the Office of Research prior to submission.

-- A checklist and associated forms for determining when a project (such as DNP capstone projects) qualifies as Quality Improvement (QI) versus IRB review can be accessed here.
+- Access a checklist and associated forms for determining when a project (such as DNP capstone projects) qualifies as Quality Improvement (QI) versus IRB review.

 - Faculty and students engaged in research must be trained in human subjects protections.
 It is the responsibility of each faculty member involved in any research at the CON to maintain current Collaborative Institutional Initiative (CITI) training certificates on file and ensure those files are connected to UMSL.
 The individuals needing to complete CITI training should access these trainings through the eCompliance system to ensure training records are automatically updated in UMSL's system.
 CITI training must be updated every three years.
 Please see the Institutional Review Board for information on how to access the training modules.
 For additional assistance, please contact the Research Associate.